littermap/littermap/README.md

-Web front-end for the Litter Map project.
+Web front-end for the Litter Map application.

 ## Technologies